Univariate Statistics

 The \(\chi^2\)-distribution is used to model errors measured as sum of squares or the distribution of the sample variance.

-The Fisher’s F-distribution
+The Fisher’s F-Distribution

 The \(F\)-distribution, \(F_{n, p}\), with \(n\) and \(p\) degrees of freedom is the ratio of two independent \(\chi^2\) variables.
 Let \(X \sim \chi_n^2\) and \(Y \sim \chi_p^2\) then: